apache/royale-docs/create-an-application/application-tutorial/data.md

   public var projectName:String;
 ```

 Next, we need to get the values for these arrays.
-Let's use a <a href="https://www.json.org/" target="_blank">.json</a> file, called "project.json", to configure which repos to use and the project name.
+Let's use a [JSON](https://www.json.org){:target='_blank'} file, called "project.json", to configure which repos to use and the project name.
 The file contents look like:

 ```json
 { "projectName": "Apache Royale",
   "repos":  [ "apache/royale-asjs", "apache/royale-typedefs", "apache/royale-compiler" ]
 }
 ```
-You can download this file from [here.](https://github.com/apache/royale-asjs/blob/develop/examples/express/GitHubCommitLogViewer/src/main/resources/project.json)
+You can download this file from [here](https://github.com/apache/royale-asjs/blob/develop/examples/express/GitHubCommitLogViewer/src/main/resources/project.json){:target='_blank'}.

 Now we need to add calls that fetch the .json file and then the information about the commits.
 We can use HTTPService to get the JSON file: